Is A Coup in Hand?

-- What about the resignation of Sajid Ravid?
+- Then, of course, there is the resignation of Sajid Ravid?
 Firstly, firing his advisers was the price of keeping his job.
-Secondly, even if a speck or two of mud adheres to his banking credibility and the sub-prime scandal.
-At face value, he stood up for himself.
+Secondly, even if a speck or two of mud adheres to his banking credibility and the sub-prime scandal, at face value, he stood up for himself.

 - Who is boss in the British Government, the PM or someone else?

-Is it okay to give partisan (unelected?) people vast influence in government?
-Should not-elected advisors remove employees and politicians who aren’t ideologically pure?
+Is it okay to give partisan (unelected?) people vast influence in government, hiring and firing employees and politicians?

 Are the best interests of British citizens at the heart of the changes?
 Is something less pure in hand?
-Might the UK be harmed for years to come?
-Will changes happen at an at the right time or in a chaotic, unprepared and incompetent, CoVid19 manner?
+Is it possible the UK may be harmed for years to come?
+Will changes happen at the right time or in a chaotic, unprepared and incompetent, CoVid19 manner?

 Is this the same old ineffective Westminster bubble letting a coup happen?

-- Expertise-free cronies land huge contracts without not a tender in sight.
+- Give expertise-free cronies huge contracts without a tender.

 What do you make of it?
 Are you happy?

-Do the Uk’s Seven Principles of Public Life matter any more?
-Do we?
+Is it fair to wonder if the UK’s Seven Principles of Public Life matter any more?
+What do you think?

 © Mac Logan